Best Tablets With Stylus For Note Taking

 • Stylus Included?: No

-Moreover, the newer iPad Pro comes equipped with Apple Pencil Hover, a feature that lets you identify where exactly your stylus is landing even before it gets there.
 Moreover, the Apple Pencil 2 just works great with the iPad Pro.
-Featuring a dedicated magnetic strip on the side for charging and storage, the Pencil 2 just seamlessly connects to the iPad.
+Featuring a dedicated magnetic strip on the side for charging and storage, the Pencil 2 seamlessly connects to the iPad.

-Plus, the impressive M2 chip with its 10-hour battery life doesn’t really hurt.
 You’ll be able to take notes for hours on end with your hand fatiguing before the iPad runs out.
-All in all, the best choice for note taking this year.
+All in all, the best tablet for note-taking.

 Pros